mondas-mania/az-hub-n-spoke-vm/terraform/README.md

 The below `.tfvars` will deploy four VNets:

-- A hub VNet `hub-vnet` using address space `10.0.0.0/22` with one subnet which will house a Windows VM configured for transitive routing.
+- A hub VNet `hub-vnet` using address space `10.0.0.0/22` with two subnets.
+One AzureBastionSubnet is used for a central bastion host that can connect to VMs in peered VNets and one regular subnet is used to house a Windows VM configured for transitive routing.
 This will be the hub of the hub and spoke network.
 - An ingress VNet `ingress-vnet` using address space `10.0.4.0/22` with two private subnets and a dedicated subnet for an Application Gateway.
 This will house the Application Gateway which will point to web servers deployed in `internal-vnet-0` and `internal-vnet-1`.
 This is peered to and from `hub-vnet`.
-- An internal VNet `internal-vnet-0` using address space `10.0.8.0/22` with two regular subnets and an `AzureBastionSubnet` subnet.
-This will house a single web server and a bastion host.
+- An internal VNet `internal-vnet-0` using address space `10.0.8.0/22` with two regular subnets.
+This will house a single web server.
 This is peered to and from `hub-vnet`.
-- An internal VNet `internal-vnet-1` using address space `10.0.12.0/22` with two subnets.
+- An internal VNet `internal-vnet-1` using address space `10.0.12.0/22` with two regular subnets.
 This will house a single web server.
 This is peered to and from `hub-vnet`.

 The non-hub VNets all have routes which will route their local traffic within themselves, and all other traffic towards `supernet_cidr_range` (`10.0.0.0/8`) will be routed towards the router VM in `hub-vnet`.